ASTR 1210 (O'Connell) Study Guide 16

 There is a great temptation to overinterpret marginal data and

 to try to force them to conform to preconceived ideas.
-Good
+This is a

-scientists will resist this.
-They will honestly assess the
+resist this.
+They will honestly assess the uncertainties in the

-uncertainties in the situation and will withhold judgement until the
+situation and will withhold judgement until the evidence improves.

 It turns out that few of the real topological features on